 1. Socialization and Relationship Building:

 Popular messaging apps and social media platforms connect teenagers with other teenagers.
-These digital tools allow teens to keep in contact with their friends from school, via online video calls, group messaging, or in sending funny TikToks, among others.
+These digital tools allow teens to keep in contact with their friends from school, via online video calls, group messaging, or in sending funny TikToks, many of which have gone viral during the last few months.

 2. Problem Solving Skills: